Utilitarianism is not unfair

 A number of solutions have been traditionally proposed to solve this apparent flaw of utilitarianism.
-The first is rule utilitarianism, already discussed in a previous article.
-Rule utilitarianism, unlike act utilitarianism, focuses not only on the effects of an individual action, but on the effects of adopting that action as a norm.
+The first is rule-based utilitarianism, already discussed in a previous article.
+Rule-based types of utilitarianism, such as rule utilitarianism or multi-level utilitarianism, focus not only on the first-order effects of an individual action, but also on the second-order effects of adopting that action as a norm.
 Framing an innocent person may seem like the utilitarian thing to do when you think of that action in isolation, but if you think about accepting this type of action as a rule, it is clear that it would have very bad long-term consequences.

 Another solution is negative utilitarianism, the view that the minimization of suffering should always take priority over the maximization of happiness.
 Essentially, negative utilitarians consider that negative experiences weight more than positive ones in the utilitarian calculus.
 If an action causes a person to experience suffering with a certain intensity for a certain number hours, you cannot compensate for this and make the action acceptable by giving the same amount of pleasure with the same intensity to another person, or even to that same person later, because suffering weights more than pleasure.
 You should give them more pleasure in order to compensate for it, and sometimes no amount of pleasure will be enough to compensate for a sufficiently terrible amount of suffering.